-The first step is to hire a professional and local realtor like myself.
+The second step is to hire a professional and local realtor like myself.
 A professional realtor is not always the one who dresses the nicest and drives the fanciest car, but instead, a professional realtor is the one who works hard for you.
 A local realtor is one who works for a locally owned real estate company.
 There are several large nationwide real estate companies in the area but they are very large companies with hundreds of agents and often times you get lost in the quantity and you do not get the quality local service and local knowledge that you deserve.
 Kingsway is a local company who has been serving clients since 1970.

 In addition, most real estate companies charge you broker fees.
 At Kingsway Realty we do not charge any broker fees.

 I can meet for coffee if you'd like.
 I'll be glad to assist you and guide you through the real estate process.